WillPower3309/awesome-dotfiles/README.md

 + `widgets`: Stores widgets used in the functionality of the components
 + `wallpaper`: Where wallpaper and its blurred varient is generated / stored

-<a name="applications"></a>
-## My Preferred Applications ##
-+ **Display Manager - SDDM (with sddm-sugar-dark theme)**: Beautiful display manager.
-Matches the window manager theme very well and looks amazing
-+ **Text Editor - doom emacs and nvim**: I'm an alpha chad
-+ **File Manager - Nautilus**: Lightweight file browser, few dependencies, and can be configured to work with a preferred terminal.
-Also has extensions for easy right click extraction / compression of archive files (ie zip / rar etc)
-+ **Web Browser - Firefox**: Super configurable and isn't made by Google
-+ **Terminal - St**: Super minimal terminal that is arguably the fastest modern terminal.
-Is hard to set up, I would recommend `alacritty` for most users
-+ **Theme / Look & Feel Manager - lxappearance**: makes managing icon / cursor / application themes easy, only theme manager with no DE dependencies, and works very well

 ### Other cool applications you should install ###
 + `redshift`: Changes screen warmth based on the time of day
 + `neofetch`: Displays system information in the terminal